 Recommendation 1.
-Live-attenuated vaccines can be safely used in MS patients without DMTs or in those receiving immunomodulatory treatments (interferons [IFNs] or glatiramer acetate [GA]) but should be avoided in patients receiving the following therapies: dimethyl fumarate [DMF]; teriflunomide; sphingosine-1-phosphate [S1P] modulators; natalizumab; cladribine; alemtuzumab; or anti-CD20 monoclonal antibodies.
+Live attenuated vaccines can be safely used in MS patients without DMTs or in those receiving immunomodulatory treatments (interferons or glatiramer acetate (GA)) but should be avoided in patients receiving the following therapies: dimethyl fumarate (DMF), teriflunomide, sphingosine-1-phosphate modulators, natalizumab, cladribine, alemtuzumab, or anti-CD20 monoclonal antibodies.

 Question 2a: Are vaccines as effective in treatmentnaïve pwMS as in the general population?

-Four studies evaluated the immunogenicity of vaccines in treatmentnaïve pwMS, with three of them focusing on influenza vaccination [20, 33, 34], and one focusing on TBE [27], which will be reviewed in Question 7.
-These studies showed similar humoral responses to influenza vaccines, with a significant increase in the mean antibody titers after vaccination in both pwMS and healthy individuals, indicating that pwMS not receiving immunotherapies can mount similar responses to those who do not have MS. In addition, pwMS responded to influenza antigens with higher proliferative responses of peripheral blood lymphocytes than healthy subjects [20, 33].
-Details on the methodology, the level of evidence and results of the included studies are available in Appendix 3.
+Four studies evaluated the immunogenicity of vaccines in treatment-naïve pwMS; three of them focusing on influenza vaccination, 20,33,34 and one on TBE27 that will be reviewed in Question 7.
+These studies showed similar humoral responses to influenza vaccines with a significant increase in the mean antibody titers after vaccination in both pwMS and healthy individuals, indicating that pwMS not receiving immunotherapies can mount similar responses to those who do not have MS. In addition, pwMS responded to influenza antigens with higher proliferative responses of peripheral blood lymphocytes than healthy subjects.^{20,33} Details on the methodology, level of the evidence, and results of the included studies are available in Supplemental Appendix 3.